-Christian convert Naser Navard Gol-Tapeh (60) was arrested in June 2016 in a raid on an engagement party held by Christians near the Iranian capital, Tehran.
+Christian convert Naser Navard Gol-Tapeh (61) was arrested in June 2016 in a raid on an engagement party held by Christians near the Iranian capital, Tehran.
 In May 2017, he was sentenced to ten years in prison for “acting against national security through the formation and establishment of an illegal church organisation in his home”.
 Naser was admitted to Evin prison in January 2018 to serve his sentence.
-Four appeals for a retrial have been denied, and his appeal for parole (for which he should have been eligible once he had served one third of his sentence has been denied twice.
+Four appeals for a retrial were denied and his appeal for parole (for which he should have been eligible once he had served one third of his sentence) was denied five times.

 Naser Navard Gol-Tapeh was arrested on 24 June 2016 when thirty intelligence police agents raided an engagement party at a house in the Andisheh township of Karaj, near Tehran.
 Everyone present was detained, including three visiting Azeri Christians from Baku.
 Most of the Christians were released after questioning and collection of their personal information, but Naser and the Azeris were transferred to Evin prison – some sources suggested that Naser was not released as he was older than the other Christians in the group and was perceived as the leader.